thegands/portfolio-source/_posts/blog/2016-02-14-starting-portfolio.md

 ## Making it Mine

 Now that I had settled on a theme I needed to add my own content and put my own touches on the design.
 I started by adding my portrait as a logo along with cleaning up the navbar and front page since my site would be much simpler than the template's example.
-Soon I noticed the [icon set][9] that came integrated into the Feeling Responsive theme left much to be desired.
+Soon I noticed the [icon set][9] integrated into the Feeling Responsive theme left much to be desired.
 I preferred [Font Awesome][10] for it's massive selection of icons but I had to figure out how to integrate it into my theme's existing Sass.

 Good thing Sass is easy to work with!
 In order to get Font Awesome working on my site I just had to copy it's `fonts/` and `scss/` directories into my site's respective directories.
 After that it was as simple as adding `@import "font-awesome/font-awesome";` to my site's primary Sass file and replacing the old icon HTML with awesome ones. <i class="fa fa-smile-o"></i>